VLPLAY-Games/LufiraOS/documentation/07_drivers.md

 | `mouse_is_initialized()` | Returns 1 if mouse is ready. |

 **Note:** The driver does not currently expose the mouse state to userspace; it is a stub for future GUI integration.

 ---

+## USB (UHCI + HID)

+LufiraOS speaks USB through a **UHCI** (Universal Host Controller Interface) driver plus a **USB HID boot-protocol** decoder — enough to support the simple keyboards and mice QEMU emulates (`-device usb-kbd -device usb-mouse`), without a general-purpose USB stack.

+### UHCI Host Controller (`drivers/usb/uhci.c`)

+- Found via PCI (class `0x0C`, subclass `0x03`, prog-if `0x00`); disables legacy BIOS PS/2 emulation (`USBLEGSUP`) so the controller isn't fought over.
+- Global and host-controller reset, followed by building a 1024-entry Frame List that permanently links a control queue head (QH) into every slot (rather than only slot 0), so control transfers don't have to wait up to ~1 second for the frame counter to wrap back around.
+- Root-hub port detection and reset (2 ports), followed by standard USB enumeration (GET_DESCRIPTOR, SET_ADDRESS, GET_DESCRIPTOR again, SET_CONFIGURATION) for any connected device.
+- Looks for a boot-protocol HID interface (keyboard or mouse) in the device's configuration descriptor; if found, arms a permanent interrupt transfer (a self-re-arming Transfer Descriptor on its own queue head, ahead of the control QH in the Frame List) that delivers new HID reports without polling the device from software.
+- `usb_poll()`, called once per timer tick from `timer_irq_handler()`, checks whether the armed interrupt transfer(s) completed and, if so, decodes the report and re-arms them for the next one.

+### USB HID Decoder (`drivers/usb/usb_hid.c`)

+- Decodes 8-byte boot-protocol keyboard reports (modifier byte + up to 6 simultaneous usage codes) and 3–4 byte boot-protocol mouse reports (buttons + relative X/Y).
+- Translates HID usage codes to the same ASCII/`KEY_*` values the PS/2 driver produces, and tracks Ctrl state explicitly so `Ctrl+C` and `Ctrl`+arrow history scrolling work identically regardless of which input path delivered the keystroke.
+- Feeds decoded events into the same `input_keyboard_event()`/`input_mouse_event()` entry points as PS/2 — see [Input Dispatcher](#input-dispatcher) below.

+**Limitations:** UHCI only (no OHCI/EHCI/xHCI); boot-protocol HID only (no report descriptor parsing, so multimedia keys, N-key rollover beyond 6 keys, and non-boot devices are unsupported); no USB mass storage.

+---

+## Input Dispatcher

+Because QEMU (and potentially real hardware) can deliver the *same* physical keystroke through both the PS/2 controller (immediately, via IRQ1) and a USB HID keyboard (polled once per timer tick, so up to ~10 ms later), `drivers/input/input.c` provides a single funnel — `input_keyboard_event()`/`input_mouse_event()` — that both drivers call into, rather than each driver talking to the shell directly.

+- **Debouncing:** a duplicate of the same key arriving again within a few timer ticks is dropped, so one physical keystroke can't be processed twice (which previously caused `run`/`runbg` to execute the same command twice from a single Enter press — with the second execution starting from inside the timer IRQ and corrupting the heap).
+- **Key routing:** arrow keys, Tab, Ctrl+C, Enter, and Backspace are routed to their dedicated shell handlers; anything else becomes a regular character passed to `shell_handle_char()`.

+---